fdgbt/42_lem_in/README.md

 brew install graphviz
 ```

-- with small map, use "neato":
+- with small map, use "neato" to maintain the original position of the rooms:
 ```
 make neato
 ```

-- with big map, use "sfdp":
+- with big map, use "sfdp" to position automatically the rooms:
 ```
 make sfdp
 ```